r-grandorder/tri-hermes/en/pages/america.md

 He's rather capricious, so we have no idea what he would do.
 But it's certain that he would side with the enemy.

 **Mash:**
-? ? ?
-Doesn't it seem a bit noisy around us?
+???Doesn't it seem a bit noisy around us?

 **Elisabeth:**
 ...Hey!
 They're coming to attack us.
 What should we do?